florancefk77/school_management/README.md

 3. run `app.py` with python to start the server.

 ## about
--author: Florance Kaitouh
+- author: Florance Kaitouh
--email: florance.kaitouh@stud.hshl.de
+- email: florance.kaitouh@stud.hshl.de